 No, as once you have a winch with a gypsy fitted you are stuck with that size chain UNLESS you change the gypsy.

 Generally the manufacturers will make a winch that can run a ‘size range' i.e 6, 7 and 8mm BUT each gypsy will only take one of that size range of chains.
 There are a couple of exceptions to that but generally most gypsies will take only one size of chain.

 An easy one.
 Rope size on an Auto Rope to Chain Winch is dictated pretty much by the chain size.
 If you know what size chain the rope is easy.

-So all pretty easy really.
 If in doubt please feel free to contact us and we'll see what we can do to help.

 If anyone has a question to add to this page chuck it at us and up it'll go.